inlivedev/sfu/README.md

 ### Leave the room
 If a client wants to leave a room or disconnect from the SFU.
 You can [close the PeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/close) instance on the client side.
 The SFU will detect that the client is closed and will remove the client from the room.

+## Logging
+This library is using Glog for logging.
+You can set the log level by setting the `-flag stderrthreshold=warning` when running an application from the command line.
+You can control it also from your app using the [flag package](https://pkg.go.dev/flag).
+The default log level is `info`.
+The available log levels are `info`, `warning`, `error`, `fatal`, and `panic`.
+You can read more about Glog [here](https://pkg.go.dev/github.com/golang/glog)

+To set the log printing to stderr instead of a file, you can set the `-flag logtostderr=true` flag variable to `true`.
+The default is `false`.

 ## Licence
 MIT License - see [LICENSE](./LICENSE) for the full text